rohanbatrain/scripts/Guest-PCs/Linux/Manjaro/KDE-Plasma-Flavour/HP-PAVILION-360-Convertable/Readme.md

 same as 2nd

-leaving it as is and let's see how much time it takes to boot into manjaro.
+leaving it as is and let's see how much time it takes to boot into manjaro. didn't work after an hour

+> changing bios to fallback to add legacy support

+tried Rufus flashing instead of ventoy but it didn't work